Edith Tolkien: Later life

 After his retirement during the 1960s, Tolkien decided to move with Edith to a location near Bournemouth, which was then a resort town patronised by the British upper class.
 Although his status as a best-selling author gave them both easy entry into local society, Tolkien was never comfortable in Bournemouth and missed the company of his fellow intellectuals.
 Edith, however, was at last in her element as a society matron, which had been Tolkien's intention in selecting their new residence in the first place.
 Their grandson Simon Tolkien states on his website that Edith loved spending time at Bournemouth's Miramar Hotel.

 Death

 Edith Tolkien died on 29 November 1971 in Bournemouth at the age of 82, and was buried in Wolvercote Cemetery, Oxford.
 Tolkien was buried with her when he died 21 months later.

 Legacy

 Below the Tolkiens' names on their grave are the names of the characters of Beren and Lúthien: in the Middle-earth legendarium, Lúthien was the most beautiful of all the Children of Ilúvatar, and forsook her immortality for her love of the mortal warrior Beren.
 After Beren was captured by the forces of the dark lord Morgoth, Lúthien rode to his rescue upon the talking wolfhound Huan.
 Ultimately, when Beren was slain in battle against the demonic wolf Carcharoth, Lúthien, like Orpheus, approached the Valar gods and persuaded them to restore her beloved to life.

-Shortly after Edith's death, Tolkien wrote the following in a letter to their son Christopher.
-I never called Edith Luthien – but she was the source of the story that in time became the chief part of the Silmarillion.
-It was first conceived in a small woodland glade filled with hemlocks at Roos in Yorkshire (where I was for a brief time in command of an outpost of the Humber Garrison in 1917, and she was able to live with me for a while).
-In those days her hair was raven, her skin clear, her eyes brighter than you have seen them, and she could sing – and dance.
-But the story has gone crooked, & I am left, and I cannot plead before the inexorable Mandos.